WaryWolf/forest/README.md

 `dimensionX` and `dimensionY` must both be divisible by 8.

-`output` should be one of 'png' 'ncurses' 'null' 'verify' 'log'.
+`output` should be one of 'png' 'ncurses' 'null' 'verify'.

-`simlength` should be greater than 1.
+`simlength` should be greater than 0 and less than INT_MAX (usually 2147483647)..

+## Tests

+Run `./test.sh` to perform some simple tests.
+These tests are driven by [assert.sh](https://github.com/lehmannro/assert.sh).

 ## Development Notes and Documentation